Transportation

 Train Travel Loses Out in the U.S.

-The number of miles that Americans are covering in airplanes has risen sharply since 1960, according to the U.S. Department of Transportation.
+The number of miles that Americans are covering in airplanes has risen sharply since 1960, according to the U.S. Department of Transportation, with a major dip caused by the coronavirus pandemic almost compensated by 2022.
 Bus travel has also picked up in recent years as more companies entered the U.S. market.
-Even though the total number of miles travelled by Americans has increased, miles travelled on the train have remained almost stagnant in the last decades, likely because of high prices and too few connections on the Amtrak network, which is celebrating 50 years of service today.
+Even though the total number of miles traveled by Americans has increased, miles traveled on the train have remained almost stagnant in the last decades, likely because of high prices and too few as well as slow connections on the Amtrak network.

-According to Aljazeera, Transportation Secretary Pete Buttigieg still called a U.S. high-speed rail network a "no-brainer", but considering the limits of the existing U.S. rail system, it's baby steps for now.
-Amtrak is planning to introduce the next generation of its high-speed train, the Acela, later this year, but the train type will remain limited to Amtrak's busy Northeast Corridor between Boston and Washington D.C.
+Transportation Secretary Pete Buttigieg has called a U.S. high-speed rail network a "no-brainer" in the past, but considering the limits of the existing U.S. rail system, it's baby steps for now.
+Amtrak is planning to introduce the next generation of its high-speed train, the Acela, later this year, but the train type will remain limited to Amtrak's busy Northeast Corridor between Boston and Washington D.C. via New York and Philadelphia.
+Construction started in April on a high-speed project by private company Brightline that is looking to link Las Vegas and Los Angeles starting from 2028.

 Description

-This chart shows passenger miles travelled in the U.S. on mass transit since 1960.
+This chart shows passenger miles traveled in the U.S. on mass transit since 1960.

 Any more questions?